 Syntax Description username Name of the user to be logged out.

 Command Default None

 Command Modes EXEC mode

 Command History Release Modification

+oommunu mistory

-5.0(2)N1(1) This command was introduced.
+6.0(2)N1(1) This command was introduced.

+Examples This aromple show show to log out a specific user

-Examples This example show switch# clear use s how to log out a specific user: r admin
+Examples This example show s how to log out a specific user:

+switch# clear use r admin

 Related Commands Command Description

 show users Displays the users currently logged on the switch.